-Please detach here The Board of Directors Recommends a Vote FOR Items 1, 2 and 3.
-1. Election of Class III directors: 01 Robert J. Olson □ Vote WITHHELD 02 Randy J. Potts all nominees from all nominees 03 Mark T. Schroepfer (except as marked) estructions: To withhold authority imber(s) of the nominee(s) in the to vote any indicated nominee, write the pox provided to the right.)
-Deloitte & Touche LLP as Winnebago Industries, ☐ Abstain .
-Advisory approval of executive co mpensation, (the "say on pay" vote). ☐ Abstain The Board of Directors Recommends a Vote for "1 Year" on Item 4. .
-Advisory approval on frequency of f "say on pay" votes. ☐ 3 Years ☐ Abstain .
-To transact such other business as may properly come before the meeting or any adjournment or adjournments the reof. ldress Change?
-Mark Box □ Ir dicate changes below: Date Signature(s) in Box name(s) appears on the Proxy.
-If held in ould sign.
-Trustees, administrators, etc.
+٦ he Board of Directors Recommend ds a ' Vote FOR R Items 1, 2 and 3.
+I. Election of Class I directors: 01 Irvin E. Aal Vote FO R Vote WITHHELD 02 Martha T. Rodamaker all nomine iees from all nominees (except a as marke ed) nstructions: To withhold auth umber(s) of the nominee(s) in e any indicated nominee, write the vided to the right.) & Touche LLP as Winnebago Industries, intants for our fiscal year 2013.
+For Against [ ] Abstain 3.
+Advisory approval of executi e compensa ation, (the "say on pay" vote).
+For Against [ ☐ Abstain To transact such other busin ss as may properly come before the meeting or any adjou Irnment or adjourn ments thereo f. +.
+To transact such other busin

+Signature(s) in Box

-should include title and authority.
+Please sign exactly as your name(s) appears on the Proxy.
+If held in joint tenancy, all persons should sign.
+Trustees, administrators, etc., should include title and authority.
 Corporations should provide full name of corporation and title of authorized officer signing the Proxy.